alienmelon/loljs/README.md

 * Make sure you upload the right files.
 * Make sure you uploaded the right files to your server (and not someone else's).
 * You must have a sense of humor pre-installed.
-If you do not have one this is not my problem and I cannot help you with this.
+If you do not have one, this is not my problem and I cannot help you with this.
 * If you followed the instructions carefully, and your page still does not laugh (this is the primary function of lol.js), you can also laugh for it.
 You do not necessarily need the audio to play, as you are perfectly equipped to make the same noise yourself.

 <a href="http://nathalielawhead.com/js/loljs/LOL - Wikipedia, the free encyclopedia.html">Click here to view the live demo!</a>